10 Taipei Beaches and Coastal Parks Worth Checking Out

 I didn’t originally include Shalun Beach (沙崙海水浴場) in this article.
 But now that it is easily accessible, thanks to the new Danhai LRT Line in Tamsui, I’ve decided to add it.
 It is the only beach in Taipei that you can reach by Taipei MRT (with a transfer onto the Danhai LRT).

 In fact, Shalun is the closest beach to Taipei City.
 It is found next to the popular Fisherman’s Wharf in Tamsui district of New Taipei City, near where the Tamsui (Danshui) River meets the sea.
-Like Fisherman’s Wharf, Shalun Beach is known for its beautiful sunsets.
-It is also known for the Luye Equestrian Center (綠野馬術文創園區), which explains why you might see horses on the beach when you go there.

 To learn more about the area, see my guide to Tamsui district.

-Where to stay at Shalun Beach:
+Where to stay at Shalun Beach

 How to get to Shalun Beach: Ride the Taipei MRT to Hongshulin Station, then transfer to the Blue Coastal Line of the Danhai LRT (bound for Fisherman’s Wharf) and get off at Binhai Shalun Station (9).
+Or, take a river ferry (swipe EasyCard) from here in Tamsui to Fisherman’s Wharf and walk (10 min).

 Qianshuiwan

-Located a mere 20 kilometers from the Taipei/New Taipei border, Qianshuiwan (淺水灣, literally “shallow water bay”), officially called the Qianshui Seaside Park, is the closest good beach to Taipei City, and thus just a quick hop for anyone living in Taipei.
-It is located in Sanzhi, a district of New Taipei City, on the northwestern tip of Taiwan.
+Located a mere 20 kilometers from the Taipei/New Taipei border, Qianshuiwan (淺水灣, literally “shallow water bay”), officially called the Qianshui Seaside Park, is the closest good swimming beach to Taipei City, and is thus a go-to spot for many people living in Taipei.

-Qianshuiwan is probably our favorite Taipei beach to visit with our kids for its combination of beauty, clear water, small waves, ease of access, and restaurant facilities.
+This owes to its its combination of nice scenery, clear water, small waves, ease of access, and restaurants/facilities.
 So if you are visiting Taipei with kids or traveling around Taiwan with kids, this may be a great option for you.

 What appears to be a small beach from the parking lot opens up as you get closer to reveal a much longer stretch.
 At the far western end, there’s a breaker in the water, past which there is another stretch of sand which tends to have less people.

-Following the beach-side path, popular spots among locals include Bossa Nova (卡薩布蘭加), Blue Villa (欣藍舍), which features an upscale restaurant and pretty swimming pool that often has no one in it except for a large floating unicorn, Le Coq (公雞咖啡), and Villa Sugar towards the far end.
+• Blue Villa (欣藍舍): more upscale restaurant and pretty swimming pool that often has no one in it except for a large floating unicorn

 Sunsets at Qianshuiwan are particularly beautiful, and after dusk the waterfront takes on a particularly romantic vibe as the restaurant and bars light up the coast.